 8. Where do you see yourself in five years?

 I don’t work in an agency anymore – I advanced from the junior to the art director and decided to leave that job.
 In 5 years I want to be happy about illustrating and what I do.
 I want you to wear my clothes with a smile and to have my illustrations at your house – that would be great.

 In 10 years, I invite you to my clothes shop in New York in Soho or in Williamsburg.

 10. What do you hope to achieve with your art?

 The happiness of creating is the most important for me.
 If this can bring joy to other people, who enjoy my work, then it is the utmost pleasure for me.

 11. Now, tell us a little more about you as a person: what is your favourite food?

 Primarily, I eat vegetatively, I avoid any food chemistry or processed food although it is difficult.
-I am really fond of the Asian cuisine which was brought to my attention by my wife.
-In Thailand, Malaysia or Indonesia I ate wonderful things which can be faked in Europe.
+I am really fond of Asian cuisine which was brought to my attention by my wife.
+In Thailand, Malaysia or Indonesia, I ate wonderful things that can be faked in Europe.
 I also enjoy cooking in a freestyle form – that is why I don’t use recipes.
-The dishes that are made in our home are ones of the best I’ve eaten.
+The dishes that are made in our home are one of the best I’ve eaten.